airline_alliances

 Interlining is the most basic commercial agreement between airlines that allows them to sell each other’s tickets and services to passengers on itineraries with more than one flight.
 Interlining was introduced by IATA, the trade association representing the global airline industry in 1947.

-Due to interlining, passengers can buy a single ticket for complex itineraries with several flight legs, check in only once, and have their baggage transferred through to the final destination.
+Interlining enables passengers to buy a single ticket for complex itineraries with several flight legs, check in only once, and have their baggage transferred through to the final destination.
 In case of disruptions, travelers are rebooked to other flights.

-One of the airlines signing an interlining agreement acts as a validating carrier that tickets an itinerary and must be a participant of Airline Reporting Corporation (ARC) or IATA Billing and Settlement Plan (BSP.)
+One of the airlines signing an interlining agreement acts as a validating carrier that tickets an itinerary and must be a participant of the Airline Reporting Corporation (ARC) or the IATA Billing and Settlement Plan (BSP).
 Others are participating or operating carriers that actually serve legs of the trip.

 Codesharing

 Codesharing is a commercial agreement between two or more airlines that extends the concept of interlining.
-The scheme appeared in 1989 when American Airlines and Qantas provided the first connecting flights of this type.
+The program appeared in 1989 when American Airlines and Qantas provided the first connecting flights of this type.
 In addition to all interlining capabilities, carriers sell seats on each other's flights under their own flight numbers.
-Travelers booking a flight with, for example, Delta Airlines can find themselves on a flight operated by Air France.
+For example, travelers booking a flight with Delta Airlines can find themselves on a flight operated by Air France.
 Still, the flight will have a Delta flight number.

 As for additional benefits, codesharing enables airlines to expand routes without inflating fleet size, have more control over itineraries and pricing, and spread loyalty programs across partner flights.